 Number of Students

-Be clear about how many students you will have in your class (minimum and maximum) and of their age range.
+Ensure the English language school is clear about how many students you will have in your class (minimum and maximum).
+And their age range.
 Each school is different so be aware of what your limits are and who you would prefer to teach.
 Would you prefer to teach one-on-one, have a small class of under 10 people or have 20-30 students?

 Teaching Hours

-A lot of contracts tend to mention teaching hours, however there is a difference between teaching hours and office hours.
+A lot of English language school contracts tend to mention teaching hours, however, there is a difference between teaching hours and office hours.
 Where the teaching hours might be defined as ‘120 hours per month’, it’s unwise to assume you must be at school only for those teaching hours.
-Often, you will be expected to be at the school in-between classes, too – sometimes up to 40 hours per week doing administration work related to teaching such as classroom lesson preparation.
+Often, you will be expected to be at the school in-between classes, too.
+Sometimes this can be up to 40 hours per week doing administration work related to teaching such as classroom lesson preparation.
 So, make sure working and teaching hours are well-defined and that you know your total working hours per week.

 Teaching Times

-Also find out what time classes may be.
+Also find out from your English language school what time classes may be.
 Does your organisation want you to teach a class at 7am in the morning to a group of professionals so they can still get to work for 9am?
-Or will you be teaching at 8pm at night and then need to get public transport home late?
+Or will you be teaching at 8pm at night after the working day and then you need to get public transport home late?
+Are you happy with this?

 Where will these Teaching hours be conducted?

 Ensure you are aware of where you will be teaching.
-Is your contract to only teach in one school where students come to you or several schools.
+Is your contract with the English language school to only teach in one school where students come to you or several schools.
 Or is there a combination of teaching that includes travelling to businesses, people’s homes, or other school locations.
 Do you want to travel all over town to teach English or prefer to teach in the one place?
 If you don’t mind travelling between campus classrooms who will pay for your travel?

 Are Teaching Materials Provided?

-Most schools are supportive and will provide teaching materials for you to use.
+Most English language schools are supportive and will provide teaching materials for you to use.
 They should have games, puzzles, and other resources available to you for your lesson planning.
-Having your own tried and tested materials will be extremely helpful.
+Having your own tried and tested materials will be extremely helpful though.
 Having a file of these that you can add to will help to make you a better teacher.

 What Kind of School To Teach In?